RicoJia/ricojia.github.io/_posts/2023/2023-12-15-software-design-priciples.markdown

 ## General Philosophy

 - Keep working on worthwhile personal projects, and prototype lots
   - First of all, I view this as an eye opening experience.
 Second, it'd be nice to come up with designs that are close to or even better than the industry standard.
 - Always Profile.
 When optimizing code, an experienced programmer will have a "ball park" of each method: how fast is the raw for loop here?
 Would using threads worth its overhead here?

 - Drawing the process / data flowchart is extremely beneficial for debugging a specific problem.
+- For refactoring, writing down the entire workflow is extremely helpful.
+Otherwise you rely on your work memory
 - A seasoned engineer has many stashed code snippets.
 For example, when talking about a multi-threaded program with caching, an experienced engineer finished it within a day because he worked on it before.